Sleep Apnea Across a Lifetime

 I have moderate apnea and high blood pressure.
 Does treating the apnea actually help my heart?

 Yes.
 Untreated sleep apnea is associated with hypertension, atrial fibrillation, carotid plaque, and heart failure.
-Our published work using carotid imaging in sleep apnea patients showed a strong association between severity and arterial inflammation (see 2019 study).
+Carotid imaging in sleep apnea patients showed a strong association between severity and arterial inflammation (see 2019 study).
 Treating the breathing problem is part of treating the cardiovascular problem.

 Will my insurance cover surgery?